Westville, Florida

 Westville is a town in Holmes County, Florida, United States.
 Westville is part of the Florida Panhandle in North Florida.
 As of the 2020 census, the town had a population of 261, down from 289 at the 2010 census.
 From 2010 to 2020, Westville's population growth percentage was -9.7%.

 Geography

-The approximate coordinates for the Town of Westville is located in southern Holmes County at (30.767681, –85.852302), on the west side of the Choctawhatchee River.
+The approximate coordinates for the Town of Westville is located in southern Holmes County on the west side of the Choctawhatchee River.
 To the east across the river is the town of Caryville in Washington County.

 U.S. Route 90 passes through Westville, leading east through Caryville 11 mi to Bonifay, the Holmes County seat, and west 18 mi to DeFuniak Springs.
 Interstate 10 passes through the southern part of the town limits, but the closest access is from Exit 104 in Caryville.

 According to the United States Census Bureau, Westville has a total area of 19.4 km2, of which 18.7 km2 are land and 0.7 km2, or 3.53%, are water.